Limits Make Your Christmas Happier

 - Look him in the eye and tell him why you love him.

-- Make the effort to do something with him that he enjoys, whether that means listening to his music, watching the movie he chooses, or shooting some hoops even when it's cold outside.
+- Do something with him that he enjoys, whether that means listening to his music, watching the movie he chooses, or playing in the park even when it's cold outside.

 2. "Because I want to make memories."